 Check your car seat’s instructions to be sure that you have it reclined properly, about halfway back.
 Some vehicle seat cushions slope down toward the rear, causing the car seat to sit too upright for a newborn or young baby.
 Most child seats have built-in recline indicators to help you get the correct angle.

 If your seat sits too upright, try adjusting the base or place a tightly rolled towel or a foam noodle under the child seat, in the crack of the vehicle seat, to regain the correct angle.
 Once your child can hold up his or her head, this may no longer be necessary.
 For older children, the car seat may be used at a more upright angle.
-Follow your seats’s instructions.
+Follow your restraint’s instructions.